adamdebrouwere/adamdebrouwere/README.md

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from used books on hostle bookshelves.
 I wondered about thier past lives, and where they might go.
 This project was my capstone for the boot camp I just completed and it acheives it's purpose, however, I can see much more in the future as I continue to develop [Booktale](https://booktale.netlify.app).

-Right now, I am working with PHP for email servers, practicing with Tailwind and Typescript as I develop my portfolio website, and contributing to an AI chatbot project using Python and Django, and openAI, as well as updates to Booktale.
+Right now, I am working with PHP for email servers, practicing with Tailwind and Typescript as I develop my portfolio website, and contributing to an AI chatbot project using Python and Django, and openAI.

 Welcome to my pad.
 Be harsh on the decor.
 I only want to get better.